sergi-s/Special-Topics-in-Artificial-Intelligence/README.md

 For detailed instructions and setup guidelines, please refer to the [Assignment 3 README](assignment-3/README.md).

-GPT used for the creating of this file
+GPT used for the creation of this file